timberkerkvliet/mars-rover/README.md

 At each grid point, there can be at most one rover.

-New rovers are always placed in the bottom left corner (0, 0), heading north.
+New rovers are always placed at position (0, 0), heading north.

 A rover that receives an instruction that can not be executed, raises an exception indicating that it can not execute the required instruction and does not do anything.